Sylvexia/personal_research/10-1 Personal Research.md

 # Summary

+- What this week does, is basically
+	- We simulating process of existing math dialect to `func` dialect, simplify to our custom  implementation.
+	- Take existing c to lower to `llvm` dialect, to `llvm IR`, then to link library and get the executable.
+Which is able to execute.
+	- Then we combine the two to lower from `math` to `func` dialect,
+	- Take those as inspiration, we can see
+		- The rough end to end process. (linking, lowering...)
+		- The function symbol.
+		- The creation of `func` dialect
+		- How a conversion is written?
 - For `llvm` dialect, take invoking `exp` for example,
 	- we can now:
 		- lower from math dialect